quantum-tinkerer/pymablock/paper/implementation.md

 **We use functions to compute data on demand and cache the results in a dictionary.**

-**To call the cached data, we use numpy slicing and masked arrays.**
+**To call the cached data, we implement numpy array element access.**

 <!-- Things to mention: